joaoayu/Data-Analysis-Sales-and-Customers/README.md

 ```

 ## Description of Analyses and Decisions

-1. Top 10 Best-Selling Products<br>
+### 1. Top 10 Best-Selling Products
-The analysis of the top-selling products aims to identify which products generated the most sales volume.
-The quantity of each product is summed, and the top 10 are selected.<br>
+This analysis identifies the products that generated the most sales volume by summing the quantity sold for each item and selecting the top 10.

-### Decisions Taken:
+#### Key Decisions:

-Duplicate products were handled to ensure accurate counting.<br>
+- Duplicate products were filtered out to ensure accurate counts.
-A bar chart was used for easy visualization.<br>
+- A bar chart was used to provide a clear visualization.

+---

-2. Top 10 Most Valuable Customers<br>
+### 2. Top 10 Most Valuable Customers
-We analyzed the customers with the highest purchase volume by summing the value of all their purchases.<br>
+This analysis focuses on customers with the highest purchase volume by summing the total value of their purchases.

-### Decisions Taken:
+#### Key Decisions:

-Only customers with valid purchases were considered.<br>
+- Only customers with valid purchase data were included.
-A bar chart was chosen to represent the most valuable customers.<br>
+- A bar chart was chosen to represent the most valuable customers.

+---

-3. Monthly Sales<br>
+### 3. Monthly Sales
-The data was grouped by month, and the total sales for each month were calculated to identify monthly trends.<br>
+Sales data was grouped by month to track trends over time by calculating the total sales for each month.

-### Decisions Taken:
+#### Key Decisions:

-The InvoiceDate column was converted to the datetime type.<br>
+- The `InvoiceDate` column was converted to the datetime type for accurate time-based grouping.
-A line chart was used to show sales over time.<br>
+- A line chart was used to visualize sales trends over time.

+---

-4. Sales by Country<br>
+### 4. Sales by Country
-The data was grouped by country to analyze which countries generated the most sales.<br>
+The data was grouped by country to identify the regions generating the highest sales.

-### Decisions Taken:
+#### Key Decisions:

-The Country column was used for the analysis.<br>
+- The `Country` column was used as the primary variable for this analysis.
-A bar chart was chosen to compare sales across countries.<br>
+- A bar chart was chosen to compare sales across countries.